ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

     One of the side effects of the division of jobs proposed by Adam Smith in [The Wealth of Nations](https://www.amazon.com/Wealth-Nations-Adam-Smith/dp/1505577128/ref=sr_1_1?s=books&ie=UTF8&qid=1542738793&sr=1-1&keywords=the+wealth+of+nations) is separating labour from the fruits of labour, the concept of *alienation* described by Karl Marx's [Capital](https://www.amazon.com/Capital-Critique-Political-Economy-Classics/dp/0140445684/ref=sr_1_1?s=books&ie=UTF8&qid=1542738874&sr=1-1&keywords=capital+marx).

-### Simplicity

 People who see complicated solutions do not have an incentive to implement simplified ones.
 They are, in fact, harder to come up with, statistically speaking: it's like [parking your car](http://philsci-archive.pitt.edu/794/1/falling-cats.pdf).
 Things designed by people without skin in the game tend to grow in complication: when you are rewarded for perception, not results, you need to show sophistication.

 It's one of the reasons why inexperienced people, in almost any branch of knowledge, go for the most complex solutions: they have been taught a lot of things in no time, everything is fresh and they were rewarded by perception on their tests.
+If only they learnt what they needed, if only they learnt by making mistakes *that cost money*.
 When there is fire, you run faster than in any competition, and similarly, poker is a much different game when the stakes are real.

 What you learn from the intensity and the focus you had when under the influence of risk stays with you.
 Many kids would learn to love mathematics if they had some investment in it.
 It's the same when learning a new language; you need to throw yourself into the wild.

-### Soul in the game

 > If you do not take risks for your opinion, you are nothing.
 >
 > -- __Skin in the Game__

 Success is leading an honourable life.
 Honour implies that there are some actions you would categorically never do, regardless of the material rewards; and it also implies that there are things you would do unconditionally, regardless of its consequences.
-As a Spartan mother tells her departing son: “With it or on it”.

-Contrast the above unconditional with modernistic accommodations: people who work for disgusting lobbies or knowingly play the usual unethical academic game, come to grips with their condition by saying things like “I have children to put through college”.
+Contrast the above unconditionals with modernistic accommodations: people who work for lobbies or knowingly play the usual unethical academic game, who justify their condition by saying things like “I have children to put through college”.

 That's why, regardless of the extremely cruel conditions in which Khashoggi was tortured and executed, no major government has raised any concerns about the involvement of Saudi Arabia: they are the main buyers and 'job providers' for many industries in many of these countries, in the same fashion that Russia, Eastern Europe's main provider of gas and oil, has the EU hostage pretty much every single winter.

-### Entrepreneurs

-Entrepreneurs are heroes in our society: they fail for the rest of us.

-However, many entrepreneurs fail to have true skin in the game, as VC mechanisms remove them from the possibility of long term profitability and channel their efforts towards selling their company to the big players.
-The true value of the company and its long-term prospects is of small relevance.

-One of the reasons corporations have the mortality of cancer patients is the assignment of time-defined duties: once you change assignment, Bob Rubin emerges: “It’s not my problem anymore”.

-### How the book is organised

-Skin in the Game is organised in sections, or books, with Book 1 being the introduction that we have gone through already.
+## __Book 2 - A first look at Agency__

 __Book 2__ is a deeper exposition of symmetry and agency in risk sharing, bridging commercial conflict of interest with general ethics.

-__Book 3__ is about the minority rule by which a small segment of the population inflicts its preferences on the general population.

-__Book 4__ deals with dependence and slavery in modern life: why employees exist because they have much more to lose than contractors.

-__Book 5__ shows how risk taking makes you look superficially less attractive, but vastly more convincing, the concept of “Intellectual Yet Idiot”, inequality, and the Lindy effect.

-__Book 6__ looks for consequential hidden asymmetries.

-__Book 7__ explains creeds in terms of skin in the game and revealed preferences, and the word ‘religion’.

-__Book 8__ has the two central chapters: ‘How to be Rational about Rationality’, which goes deep into what rationality really is; and ‘The Logic of Risk Taking’, which summarises the author’s tenets about risk and exposes the errors concerning small-probability events.

-## __Book 2 - A first look at Agency__

-## <a name="chapter1"></a>Chapter 1 - Why each one should eat his own turtles

-*Beware of the person who gives advice, telling you that a certain action on your part is ‘good for you’, while it is also good for him, while the harm to you doesn’t directly affect him*.

 > I worked once for an US investment bank.
 As with all such firms, an image of ethics and professionalism was cultivated. [...]
 But the job of the salespeople was to ‘unload’ inventory with which traders were ‘stuffed’, that is, securities they had in excess in their books and needed to get rid of to lower their risk profile.
 Selling to other dealers was out of the question as professional traders would smell excess inventory and cause the price to drop, so they needed to sell to some client.
 >